paqtcom/graphite-design-system-site/src/components/button.md

 [[toc]]

-Buttons provide a clickable element, which can be used in forms, or anywhere that needs simple, standard button functionality.
+<p class="intro">Buttons provide a clickable element, which can be used in forms, or anywhere that needs simple, standard button functionality.
 They may display text, icons, or both.
-Buttons can be styled with several attributes to look a specific way.
+Buttons can be styled with several attributes to look a specific way.</p>

 <div class="example-block">
 <gr-button>Button</gr-button>